 Who is affected by ulcerative colitis?

 Ulcerative colitis doesn’t discriminate.
 This means both men and women – of any age – can develop the disease, but most people are diagnosed in early adulthood.
 The disease tends to run in families, although no clear inheritance patterns have been established, and it’s more common in Caucasians of European decent—particularly among people of Jewish heritage.

 How is ulcerative colitis different from Crohn’s?

-If you’re interested in (or affected by) ulcerative colitis, you might also be familiar with another inflammatory bowel disease called Crohn’s disease.
+If you’re interested in (or affected by) ulcerative colitis, you might also be familiar with another inflammatory bowel disease called Crohn’s.
 Although both are immune diseases that share many of the same signs and symptoms, ulcerative colitis and Crohn’s are not the same.

 While ulcerative colitis affects the inner lining of the colon, Crohn’s can affect any part of the GI tract—from mouth to anus.
-And unlike UC, the inflammation associated with Crohn’s can occur throughout the entire intestinal wall, and sometimes in patches (diseased areas alongside healthy areas).
+And unlike ulcerative colitis, the inflammation associated with Crohn’s can occur throughout the entire intestinal wall, and sometimes in patches (diseased areas alongside healthy areas).

 Ulcerative colitis management

 The treatment plan for ulcerative colitis depends on the severity of the disease.
 Once that’s been determined, a qualified healthcare practitioner will likely prescribe a combination of things, including drug therapies, dietary changes, supportive therapy, and psychotherapy.
 In more serious cases, surgery to remove the colon might be necessary.